 As a botanical garden, it is a museum of living plants.
 Plants are collected for their horticultural merit, use in research and conservation, and for their historical value.
 Each plant is given an accession number and carefully curated within the collections.

-Here you can access data for all plant records from Red Butte Garden.
+Using the Data and Maps menu option, you can access data for all plant records from Red Butte Garden.